vamsi-aribandi/Tabbana/README.md

 1. Install Tabbana from the Chrome Web Store.
 2. Configure your OpenAI API key. \
  a.
 [Create an OpenAI API key](https://platform.openai.com/docs/quickstart/account-setup) if you don't have one. \
  b.
-Open Tabbana from the extensions menu, and Click on the options button. \
+Open Tabbana from the extensions menu, and click on the options button. \
  c.
-Paste your OpenAI API key into the field, and click save. \
+Paste your OpenAI API key into the field, and click save.

 ## Overview
 Tabbana takes a natural language instruction and manages your tabs for you.
 It does this using a language model to parse your instruction into a function compatible with select [Chromium APIs](https://developer.chrome.com/docs/extensions/reference/).